chrislemke/nlp-text-classifier/README.md

 13. Tensorboard analysis

 The [ruakspider](https://github.com/stoffy/RUAK/tree/master/ruakspider) folder contain all stuff needed for crawling over certain websites to get text als training data for the classification model and text for the [training of the Word2Vec embedding model](https://github.com/stoffy/RUAK/blob/master/notebooks/embeddings_trainer.ipynb).

+### Word2Vec & FastText
+The [embeddings_trainer](https://github.com/stoffy/RUAK/blob/master/notebooks/embeddings_trainer.ipynb) notebook contains a collection of functions to train Word2Vec, Doc2Vec and FastText models.
+After some test the outcome was, that the Word2Vec embedding model works best for this case.

+### Further information
+The jupyter notebooks are hooked up the Google Drive to load and store different types of data.
+If you are not using Google Drive you need the change the paths in the notebooks.